smokephisticated/smokephisticated/pages/how-to-roll/blunt/blunt.md

 ## How to Roll a Swisher

 There are many different kinds of blunt wraps, and some are easier than others to roll.
-Swisherse are uniform, easy to split, and they're pretty easy to roll as well.
+Swishers are uniform, easy to split, and they're pretty easy to roll as well.

 If you're a beginner, swishers are probably your best bet.
 In this tutorial, you'll learn how to roll a perfect swisher in under two minutes!